dko1905/hwFractal/README.md

 # HardWare accelerated Fractals
 There are currently two branches, C and C++.
 Why, I wanted to compare what it feels like writing the program in C and in C++.
-I am now pretty sure I won't commit to the C++ branch, since it's so hard.
-I'm tearing my hair out, when I'm writing C++.
+Currently only C++ is implemented.

 ## Compiling & running
 ### Dependencies